tgh-apil/Reusable-N95-Respirator/README.md

 ## [Design Options](https://github.com/tgh-apil/Reusable-N95-Project/tree/master/02-Design%20Types)
 ### SSM (UHN APIL and CIGITI)
-- Derived from SSR, new Geometry, new mould, new process.
+- Derived from SSR, new geometry, new mould, new process.
 - Modular adapters that can fit anything to silicone seal.
-- 90% downsize
+- SSM S - 90% downsize (73% by volume); will need 95% (86% by volume)
-- New prototype with 3 modular adapters for 2 filters and 1 exp. valve or 1 filter and 2 exp. valves, or other combo
+- New prototype "Dual Port" with 3 modular adapters for 2 filters and 1 exp. valve or 1 filter and 2 exp. valves, or other combo
 ### Toronto MicroElectronics
 - Plastic with dual-collar silicone rim
 ### NIH released open sources